koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_59_during-the-transformation-process-the-tractor.md

-# During the transformation process the „tractor“ becomes a smart and networked product and an example from the farming industry
+# Slide 59 of Lecture 12 contains information about During the transformation process the „tractor“ becomes a smart and networked product and an example from the farming industry

 # Here is a Description of the Graph in slide 59 of lecture 12: Transformation of a Tractor into a Smart, Connected Product